ExfilGuard

 Multi-Tenant SaaS

-Control what external APIs different backend services can reach.
-Prevent rogue services from connecting to unauthorized platforms.
+Control which external APIs different backend services can reach.
+Stop one service from talking to destinations meant for another.

 Integration Management